hoto/project-templates/bank-kata.md

 # Bank Kata

-Think of your personal bank account experience When in doubt, go for the simplest solution.
+Think of your personal bank account experience when in doubt, go for the simplest solution.

 Requirements: